weshoke/Lust/README.md

 ## Conditions
-The @if condition takes a boolean expression and applies a template if it evaluates to true.
-If there is a corresponding else template, then it will be applied if the expression evaluates to false
+The @if condition takes a boolean expression and applies a template or value if it evaluates to true.
+If there is a corresponding else template/value, then it will be applied if the expression evaluates to false

 ```lua
 -- conditional templates have a conditional test followed by a template application